-My Healthy Peach Crisp will fill you with warmth and happiness!
 Warm, caramelized peaches pair so perfectly with crumbly, toasted oats and nuts and delicious hints of cinnamon.
-It's also healthier than your typical peach crisp, made with less sugar and less butter.
-Plus, this Healthy Peach crisp is gluten free!
+It's healthier than your typical peach crisp, made with less sugar and less butter.
+Plus, this Healthy Peach Crisp is gluten free!

-I love how sweet, soft, and juicy peaches are.
-Fresh peaches taste great as a snack or with breakfast, so I decided to use them in a dessert.
-But, instead of creating a heavy, super indulgent dessert, this Healthy Peach Crisp has limited sugar, less butter, and is completely gluten-free!
+I love the sweet nature of this fruit and wanted to create another delicious dessert.
+But, instead of creating a heavy, super indulgent recipe, this Healthy Peach Crisp came to fruition (pun intended;)) with limited sugar, less butter, and is completely gluten-free!

 For the Healthy Peach Crisp filling:

 - Peaches: So ripe and juicy in the summertime!
 Pick them fresh if you can!

 - Lemon Juice: A little acidity to balance out our sweetness.

 - Arrowroot Powder: You can also use corn starch.
 This is to thicken up the juices a bit and create a stickier texture.

 - Almond Flour: Using almond flour keeps this a Gluten-Free Peach Crisp!
 You could also substitute regular all-purpose or whole wheat flour if gluten is not a concern.